The Liverbirds: In other media

 The story of the Liverbirds is the subject of the 2019 musical, Girls Don't Play Guitars, written by Ian Salmon and directed by Bob Eaton at the Royal Court Theatre, Liverpool.
 Founding members McGlory and Saunders have been involved with the production and join in the cast on stage for the encore.
 Also in 2019, The New York Times produced a sixteen-minute documentary about the band called We're Britain's First Female Rock Band.
 This is Why You Don't Know Us..
-It featured surviving members Mary McGlory and Sylvia Saunders.
+It featured surviving members McGlory and Saunders.
 It is also known as The Other Fab Four.